What are music modes?

 Modes are not just for music theory exams.
 Songwriters use them to create specific emotional colors.
 Improvisers use them to navigate chord changes.
 Composers use them to evoke cultural associations.
 Once you start hearing modes, you will recognize them everywhere, and your own music will gain a palette of colors that goes far beyond just “major” and “minor.”

 Want to explore modes hands-on?
-Music Genius lets you build and identify scales across all seven modes with real-time feedback, helping you connect the theory to sound in a way that sticks.
+Music Genius lets you Build the Scale across all seven modes with real-time feedback, connecting the theory to sound in a way that sticks.
+Pair this with Major vs Minor Scales for the underlying scale foundations.

 PRACTICE WHAT YOU LEARNED